philipstr01/sphere-ixd/README.md

 For some, this comes naturally; for others, it's a helpful exercise.
 Team members answer three questions once a week directly on the Sphere website.
 The physical representation of the collected and analyzed answers the object Sphere subsequently makes the overall emotional impression tangible and palpable to the team.
-The team members thus gets a good impression of how the team is currently feeling and are encouraged to get in exchange about it.
+The team members thus get a good impression of how the team is currently feeling and are encouraged to get in exchange about it.

 Sphere focuses on the following three areas to make this possible: How is the mood of your team?
 How satisfied is your team with the team dynamics?
 What is